AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * *a.
-FoodTrail app crash
+FoodTrail app crash.

-  Use case ends
+  Use case ends.

 **Use case: UC03 - Delete a restaurant**

 **MSS**

 1. User <u>lists restaurants (UC01)</u>.
-2. User requests to delete a specific restaurants in the list
+2. User requests to delete a specific restaurants in the list.
-3. FoodTrail deletes the specified restaurant
+3. FoodTrail deletes the specified restaurant.

     Use case ends.